nycodesea/ez-life-plantly/README.md

 # Plantly 🌱

-A plant
+A weather-powered dashboard that helps you make better plant care decisions.

-Plantly helps you decide:
-- when to water plants
-- how hot the next hours will be
-- whether rain is coming
-- UV risk for plants care dashboard powered by weather forecasting.
+Plantly analyzes weather forecasts and recent rainfall data to provide simple insights about watering, temperature, rain, and UV conditions.
 ---

 ## 🖼️ Screenshot